zerustu/CPM_Converter/README.md

 -during the conversion, the programme may ask the value for variables use in the model (for animation in the position or rotation of bones).
 You may enter the value for the ask variable

 NOTE:   only number are accepted (can be decimal). for boolean, enter 1 if the boolean is true and 0 if it is false.
 	The tool will display the formula in witch it have found the variable in the model.
 IT DOES NOT ASK THE FINAL VALUE OF THE FORMULA, just enter the ask varaible value and it will calculate the final value by it-self.

--in the end, it will ask the texture width and height. if the model use the default resolution of minecraft, it will be the real size of the texture file. if the model use a higher resolution, the enter value might be a multible/fraction of the real size.
+-The tool should be able to detect the size of the texture file.
 If once finish, the texture is not correct, try changing the texture size in the model.geo.json file.

 ▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀

+# UPDATE:
+1.2:
+	-Auto-detect the texture size (custom resolution or default size) -read variables and tickvars (for tickvars, the initialisation value will be used) -add default value for is_first_person and age
+	-fix the geometry file having defernt name in the model.json then the real file -auto copy the texturefile (so you don't have to :) )

+▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀

-# Credit:
+Credit:

 zerustu (me) for the program.